blacklightpy/vaultofknowledge/Understanding Buoyancy.md

 - If the bottom has no pressure to form a difference, there is no buoyancy.
 For example, in suction cups.
+- But why is the water at the bottom pushing upwards?
+	- Pressure is the volumetric energy of the particles in the fluid